 If you have nonremovable braces, brushing correctly with a good toothbrush will remove plaque from around each bracket and under wires.
 It will also help you brush in the spaces between each tooth.
 This will keep your teeth and gums healthy and free of decay.

 As with any toothbrush, the ones used for braces should be swapped out every 3 to 4 months.
 This ensures that the bristles aren’t dulled or bent.
 It also reduces bacterial accumulation on the brush head.

 In this roundup of the best toothbrushes for braces, we’ve included a variety of toothbrush types.
 We’ve also included several flossers for those difficult-to-reach spots.
-Read on to find out more about our choices for 2021.
+Read on to find out more about our choices.